A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Introduction

 \subsection{Geomechanical Drivers of Trajectory Deviation}

 The deviation of the wellbore from the designed path is not random, but a deterministic reaction to the geomechanical environment.
 The main initiators of that deviation reside in the foundation of the law of rock mechanics and geologic structures.
 The overall understanding of that environment is generally summarized in the form of a Mechanical Earth Model (MEM), a 3D, multi-scale description of the properties of the rocks and in-situ stresses.
-Here our approach is based on the fact that the input data of our model are the direct surrogates for the elements of an MEM.
-The main geomechanical initiators are as follows: \begin{itemize} \item \textbf{In-situ Stress Fields:} The subsurface is under a three-dimensional stress tensor, consisting of the vertical stress (due to the overburden weight) and the horizontal stresses.
-If the stresses are not equal (anisotropic), they produce preferred directions of failure and deformation of the rocks around the wellbore that can guide the drill bit. \item \textbf{Mechanical Properties of the Rock:} The inherent properties of the rock govern how the rock reacts to the stress forces of the drill bit.
-Quantities like the Unconfined Compressive Strength, Young's Modulus, and Poisson's Ratio are most important.
-The hard, brittle rocks and the soft, plastic rocks respond to the BHA in essentially dissimilar manners, resulting in deterministic deviation patterns.
-These properties are related most closely to petrophysical log measurements like porosity, permeability, and sonic velocity. \item \textbf{Lithological Heterogeneity and Discontinuities:} The subsurface formations hardly comprise homogeneous sections.
+The main geomechanical initiators are as follows: \paragraph{In-situ Stress Fields:} The subsurface is under a three-dimensional stress tensor, consisting of the vertical stress (due to the overburden weight) and the horizontal stresses.
+If the stresses are not equal (anisotropic), they produce preferred directions of failure and deformation of the rocks around the wellbore that can guide the drill bit.

+\paragraph{Mechanical Properties of the Rock:} The inherent properties of the rock govern how the rock reacts to the stress forces of the drill bit.
+Quantities like the Unconfined Compressive Strength, Young's Modulus, and Poisson's Ratio are most important.These properties are related most closely to petrophysical log measurements like porosity, permeability, and sonic velocity. \paragraph{Lithological Heterogeneity and Discontinuities:} The subsurface formations hardly comprise homogeneous sections.
 The path is greatly affected by changes in the lithology, that have varying mechanical properties.
-These interfaces, easily discerned by the gamma ray log and facies description, serve as the mechanical discontinuity that can generate sudden changes in the well path. \end{itemize}
+These interfaces, easily discerned by the gamma ray log and facies description, serve as the mechanical discontinuity that can generate sudden changes in the well path.